ViniciusTOG/moviesearch/README.md

-React Movie Search webapp using themoviedb API.
+React Movie Search webapp using themoviedb API and Material UI.